Skaar (character)

-Skaar Banner is a superhero and antihero appearing in American comic books published by Marvel Comics, usually as a supporting character in stories featuring his father, the Hulk, who conceived Skaar with the extraterrestrial Caiera during the 2006–2007 "Planet Hulk" storyline.
-Created by writer Greg Pak and artist John Romita Jr., he first appeared in What If?
-Planet Hulk #1 (cover-dated December 2007).
+Skaar is a superhero appearing in American comic books published by Marvel Comics, usually as a supporting character in stories featuring his father, the Hulk, who conceived Skaar with the extraterrestrial Caiera during the 2006–2007 "Planet Hulk" storyline.
+Created by writer Greg Pak and artist John Romita Jr., the earliest version of the character appeared in a cameo in an alternate history story in What If?
+Planet Hulk #1 (cover-dated December 2007), in which the character was drawn by Rafa Sandoval.
+The Earth-616 version of the character appeared in World War Hulk #5 (January 2008), by Pak and Romita.

-Skaar made his animation debut in the animated series Hulk and the Agents of S.M.A.S.H.
-(2013–2015), and his live-action Marvel Cinematic Universe (MCU) debut in She-Hulk: Attorney at Law (2022) by Wil Deusner.
+The character has been adapted into various media outside comics.
+He first appeared in animated form in Hulk and the Agents of S.M.A.S.H.
+(2013–2015), where he is voiced by Benjamin Diskin and depicted as unrelated to the Hulk.
+Additionally, Wil Deusner portrayed Skaar in a cameo appearance in the Marvel Cinematic Universe television series She-Hulk: Attorney at Law (2022).

 Publication history

+Skaar was created by writer Greg Pak and arist John Romita, Jr. The earliest incarnation of the character first appeared in What If Planet Hulk? #1 (Dec.
+2007), "What if the Hulk Died and Caiera Lived?", an alternate history story by Pak and artist Leonard Kird, which imagines the sequence of events that would have transpired had the Hulk being killed by his exploding spaceship, rather than his wife Caiera, as occurred in the "Planet Hulk" storyline.

-Skaar first appeared in What If?
-Planet Hulk #1 (Dec.
-2007).
-Skaar then appeared canonically in World War Hulk #5 (Jan.
-2008) a miniseries written by Greg Pak, and illustrated by John Romita, Jr. He subsequently starred in his own ongoing series by Pak, Skaar: Son of Hulk, which ran for 12 issues from 2008 to 2009.
+The Skaar of Earth-616 (the continuity in which most mainstream Marvel storylines takes place) first appeared canonically in World War Hulk #5 (Jan.
+2008) a miniseries written by Pak, and illustrated by Romita, Jr. He subsequently starred in his own ongoing series by Pak, Skaar: Son of Hulk, which ran for 12 issues from 2008 to 2009.

-Following the "Planet Skaar" story arc, which resulted in Skaar's arrival on Earth, the book's title changed with issue #13 to Son of Hulk, after which new writer Paul Jenkins focused on Hiro-Kala, another son of Bruce Banner.
+Following the "Planet Skaar" story arc, which resulted in Skaar's arrival on Earth, the book's title changed with issue #13 to Son of Hulk, after which new writer Paul Jenkins focused on Hiro-Kala, Skaar's brother.
 The series ran until issue #17.
 The story of Hiro-Kala that begins in these issues continue in a miniseries that ties into the Realm of Kings event, Realm of Kings: Son of Hulk #1-4.

-When Greg Pak took over writing chores on The Incredible Hulk with issue #601, Skaar allied himself with a de-powered Bruce Banner.
+When Greg Pak became the writer of The Incredible Hulk with issue #601, Skaar allied himself with a de-powered Bruce Banner.

 The character would then appear in the Skaar: King of the Savage Land miniseries by writer Rob Williams, and later appearing as a regular character in the Dark Avengers series, beginning with Dark Avengers #175.